Belgium Country Profile: Facts, Membership | Britannica

-At first glance, the nation state of Belgium might seem like the quieter sibling in the family of European nations—small, unassuming, even a touch modest.
+At first glance, the nation-state of Belgium might seem like the quieter sibling in the family of European nations—small, unassuming, even a touch modest.
 Yet, within its borders lies a unique collection of experiences that could leave even the most jaded, jetlagged tourist wide-eyed with drunken wonder.
 It’s not just another stop on the grand tour; it’s a place where history, art, food, and sheer unpredictability collide.
+And what a history it is, rich and vibrant, reflected in its art and architecture.
 Ready to jump in?
-Let’s explore five important reasons why this little country might just knock your socks off, starting with the choice of a transfer.
+Let’s explore five essential reasons this little country might knock your socks off, starting with the choice of a transfer.

 The Joy of Effortless Travel with a Transfer